 A DataSet lists three different pieces of information for each of its files, namely 1) the file name (including the path), 2) the file category, and 3) a string that is called the "purpose" of the file.
-The DO uses OCA8 rules to find the files to include in a DataSet, as well as their categories and purposes.
+The DO uses OCA7 rules to find the files to include in a DataSet, as well as their categories and purposes.
 The file category identifies different types of files.
 A cateogry could for example be FLAT_BLUE, DARK_RED, or SCIENCE_BLUE.
 The purpose of a file identifies the reason why a file is included in a DataSet.
 The syntax is action_1/action_2/action_3/ ... /action_n, where each action_i describes an intended processing step for this file.
 The actions are defined in the OCA rules and contain the recipe together with all file categories required to execute it (and predicted products in case of calibration data).
 For example, a workflow might include two actions MASTER_BIAS_BLUE and EFLAT_ECH_BLUE.
 The former creates a master bias from raw biases, and the latter creates a master flat from raw flats.
 The EFLAT_ECH_BLUE action needs raw flats and the master bias as input.
 In this case the biases will have the purpose MASTER_BIAS_BLUE/EFLAT_ECH_BLUE.
 The same DataSet might also include biases with a different purpose, e.g. MASTER_BIAS_BLUE/MASTER_DARK_BLUE.
 Irrespective of their purpose the file category for all these biases will be BIAS_BLUE.

-2. Next the Data Set Chooser displays the available DataSets in the "Select Datasets" window9, activating a vertical scroll bar on the right if necessary (see Figure ??).
+2. Next the Data Set Chooser displays the available DataSets in the "Select Datasets" window8, activating a vertical scroll bar on the right if necessary (see Figure 4.3).
 Sometimes you will want to reduce a subset of these DataSets rather than all DataSets, and for this you may individually select (or de-select) DataSets for processing using the tick boxes in the first column, and the buttons Select All and Deselect All at the bottom left.

 You may also highlight a single DataSet in blue by clicking on the relevant line.
-If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that make up the highlighted DataSet including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the second column (see Figure 6.6).
-The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of poor quality (e.g. a poor raw flat-field frame).
+If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that

+7OCA stands for OrganisationClassificationAssociation and refers to rules, which allow to classify the raw data according to the contents of the header keywords, organise them in appropriate groups for processing, and associate the required calibration data for processing.
+They can be found in the directory <install_dir>/share/esopipes/<pipeline-version>/reflex/, carrying the extension.oca make up the highlighted DataSet including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the second column (see Figure 6.6).
+The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of poor quality (e.g: a poor raw flat-field frame).
 The list of files in the DataSet may also be saved to disk as an ASCII file by clicking on Save As and using the file browser that appears.